dawitnida/Pythonidae/README.md

 YAAS is a web application and a web service to create and participate in auctions.
 In case you did not know, auctioning all kinds of items over the Internet is a rather popular activity between us earthlings.
-Examples of popular auction sites include ebay.com and huuto.net.
-An auction site is a good example of a service oered as a web application.
+Examples of popular auction sites include [ebay](ebay.com) and [huuto](huuto.net).
+An auction site is a good example of a service order as a web application.
 The organization owning an auction site does not buy or sell anything.
 Instead, it creates a community of users interested in buying or selling the most diverse items and provides its members with the tools to communicate and interact in a convenient, fast and easy way.